Mizoram: Hinduism

 According to the 2011 census, there were 30,136 Hindus in Mizoram or about 2.75% of the population.

+Islam

+According to the 2011 census, there were 14,832 Muslims in Mizoram or about 1.35% of the population in which 29% are tribals.

 Others

 There are also a few Mizos who practice Judaism (866 according to the 2001 census) and a modernised traditional Mizo religion called Hnam sakhua, which places a special emphasis on Mizo culture and seeks to revive traditional Mizo values while opposing the influence of Christianity on Mizo people.

 A total of 1,367 people practised the Mizo religion according to the 2001 census.
 This number included, in addition to the original Mizo religion (755 people), adherents of other tribal religions such as Lalchhungkua (279), Lalhnam (122), and Nunna Lalchhungkua (211).

 Politics

 Originally village land, locally called ram, was the property of the tribal chief.
 The institution of chieftainship began in the 16th century.
 Each village behaved like a small state, and the chief was called Lal.
 The rule was hereditary, and there were no written laws (the first script for Mizo language was developed by Christian Missionaries Lorraine and Savidge about 1895).

-After annexation by the British in the 1890s, northern part of Mizoram was administered as the Lushai Hills district of Assam, while southern Mizoram was part of Bengal.
+After annexation by the British in the 1890s, the northern part of Mizoram was administered as the Lushai Hills district of Assam, while southern Mizoram was part of Bengal.
 In 1898, the southern part was transferred from Bengal to Assam.
 The colonial power retained the chiefs and Mizo customs, including the socially stratified hereditary transfer of political power.
 In 1937, under Section 6 of the Scheduled District Act, the British administration consolidated executive and legislative political power to the Deputy Commissioner and District magistrates, with village chiefs in advisory role.
 The political and judiciary powers of chiefs were neither final nor exclusive, thereafter.
 Rulings could be appealed to courts staffed with British officials.
 After India gained independence from the colonial rule, the region was granted autonomous status in 1952, where Mizo people formulated their own laws and delivered judicial decisions.
 The region was renamed as Mizo District within Assam State in April 1954 and in that year, the institution of hereditary chieftainship was abolished, and instead village courts/council were set up.
-In the same year the Young Mizo Association was formed which is still an important institution in Mizoram.

 The representatives of the Lushai Hills Autonomous District Council and the Mizo Union pleaded with the States Reorganisation Commission (SRC) to integrate the Mizo-dominated areas of Tripura and Manipur with the District Council in Assam.
 The tribal leaders in the northeast were unhappy with the final SRC recommendations and met in Aizawl in 1955 to form a new political party, Eastern India Tribal Union (EITU).
-This group raised their demand for a separate state comprising all the hill districts of Assam.
-However, the demand was not accepted by the government.